OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 // push button connected as input
 // 5-8 leds connected

 For this experiment we will be using the same components from the multiple LEDs tutorial (6 LEDs, 6 200 ohm resistors, breadboard and jumper wires).
-In addition, we will require a push button along with it's debounce circuit.
+In addition, we will connect a push-button along with its debounce ciruit to a ATmega pin which is capable of using external interrupts (only pin 2 or 3 for ATmega328).
+The push button will be used as input (either pressed or not pressed) and the LEDs will show the desired state of the output pins.

 <!-- Push Button -->
 ```{r child = '../../shared/switches-push-button.md'}